PULPIT TODAY SERMONS

 They came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
 (23) He took the blind man by the hand and led him outside the village.
 When he had spit on the man’s eyes and put his hands on him, Jesus asked, “Do you see anything?”
 (24) He looked up and said, “I see people; they look like trees walking around.”
 [How peculiar!]
 (25) Once more Jesus put his hands on the man’s eyes.
 Then his eyes were opened, his sight was restored, and he saw everything clearly.

 The most curious aspect of this story is why it took Christ two “touches” to heal this man.
 Some critics would argue that Jesus failed here.
-And when you read the four Gospels, you find that all the other miracles of Christ occurred upon his first action.
+And when you read the four Gospels, you do find all the other miracles of Christ occurred upon his first action.
 So what happened here?
-I want to offer three explanations that I have personally uncovered from this story:
+I have three observations:

-When you read this text closely, you discover that Jesus did not command the man’s eyes to be opened on his first touch!
-Verse 23 explains that Jesus put spittle on the man’s eyes, laid hands on him, and then merely asked a question: “Do you see anything?”
-Jesus didn’t say, “Be made whole.”
+When you read this passage closely, you’ll discover that Jesus did not command the man’s eyes to be opened on his first touch.
+Verse 23 shows Jesus applying spittle on the man’s eyes, laying hands on him, and then merely asking a question: “Do you see anything?”
+Jesus did not say, “Be made whole.”
 If Jesus wanted the man’s eyes opened the first time, it would have happened!

-Secondly, the actions of Jesus coincided with what the people of Bethsaida requested of him.
-Did you notice that the people told Jesus how to work the miracle?
+Secondly, Christ’s initial action corresponded with the request of the Bethsaida people.
+Did you notice that they told Jesus how to work the miracle!
 Verse 22 says they “begged Jesus to touch him.”
-They directed Jesus to lay hands on the blind man.
-So, Jesus followed their instructions!
+They directed Jesus to lay hands on the blind man; so, Jesus followed their instructions!
 Folks, if you need a miracle, don’t tell God how to do it.
-It may take him twice as long to work it!
-Simply present your need to God and let him dictate the course of action.
+It may take him twice as long to work it.
+Simply present your need to God and let him determine the course of action.

-Third, despite taking two stages to work this miracle, Jesus was still able to teach a wonderful lesson and present a grand truth.
-Notice the blind man’s answer to Christ’s question in verse 24.
-When Jesus asked him what he saw the man said: “I see people; they look like trees walking around.”
+Lastly, despite the additional step it took to work this miracle, Jesus was still able to present a grand truth.
+Jesus paused, asked him what he saw, and the man said, “I see people; they look like trees walking around.”
 I am convinced that this is exactly how Jesus wanted the man to see people!
 As this blind man was in the process of regaining his sight, Jesus wanted him to know that mankind was created to resemble trees—beautiful, fruitful, life-giving trees!

 That is the lesson from today’s message: God created you to be beautiful and fruitful.
 Like trees, Christians are givers more than takers.
-Does this describe you?
-Perhaps it is appropriate for Christians to examine themselves and ask: Ho do others look at me?
+I hope this describes you!
+Perhaps it is appropriate for Christians to examine themselves and ask: How do others look at me?
 Do they see me beautifying my surroundings?
 Do they partake of Christ’s goodness from me?

 Addendum